microsoft/hlsl-specs/proposals/0011-inline-spirv.md

-Then the compiler will be able to add a variable to in the input storage class, with the builtin decoration, with a type that is the same as the return type of the function, and add it to the OpEntryPoint for the entry points from which it is reachable.
+Then the compiler will be able to add a variable to in the input storage class, with the builtin decoration, with a type that is the same as the return type of the function, and add it to the OpEntryPoint instruction when it is referenced by the entry point’s call tree.

 The developer can use the builtin input by simply calling the function.